 - And more

-In addition to meeting these preliminary requirements, you’ll need to work with your cousin’s fertility clinic to complete the necessary medical screenings and ensure you’re physically able to complete the surrogacy process.
+In addition to meeting these requirements, you’ll need to work with your cousin’s fertility clinic to complete the necessary medical screenings and ensure you’re physically prepared for the IVF process and pregnancy.

 Is it weird to be a surrogate for your cousin?

-That’s entirely up to you and how you feel about giving birth to your (albeit distant) relative.
+That’s entirely up to you and how you feel about carrying your cousin’s child and your distant relative..